DReGuerra/morpholoPy/README.md

 ### `characteristic_length.py`
 TODO: Update this section.<br>

-The workflow of this script is as follows:<br>
+The general workflow of this script is as follows:<br>
 1. Input parameters - to be manually changed to reflect the desired analysis, define the image file, and size parameters which depend on the scale of the image.
-The size parameters can be determined through trial and error by examining the curve fitting and wrinkle size estimate in the panel 6 of the summary figure produced.
+The size parameters can be determined through trial and error by examining the curve fitting and the characteristic length estimate in panels 5 and/or 6 of the summary figure produced.
 2. Input image file (`img_file`)
 3. Band-pass filtering of the image using Gaussian differences
 4. Canny edge detection - `sigma` value is modified to achieve the desired granularity in edge detection